al3xandr3/al3xandr3.github.io/_posts/2021-02-18-Diff-Patterns.md

 Diff Patterns automates root cause analysis discovery.

-It looks through all the combinations of values and surfaces the patterns most often associated with failure (or a given value).
+It looks through all the combinations of values and surfaces the patterns most often associated with failure (or for a given value).

 Leverages the Apriori algorithm for frequent item set mining and association rule learning.
 But then uses a non-traditional way to prioritizing the patterns found using precision, recall and the F-measure.

 Included now into the T library: [https://github.com/al3xandr3/T](https://github.com/al3xandr3/T)